 Dr. Ruixia Yan earned her undergraduate degree in Foreign Languages (English and German) from Shanxi University, P. R. China.
 At the same institution she was awarded a Master of Arts in English Linguistics and Literature.
 She completed her doctorate in Applied Language and Speech Sciences from the University of Louisiana at Lafayette.
 Her areas of specialization include child language disorders, articulation and phonological disorders, language testing/assessment, normal speech and language acquisition and development, second language acquisition, multilingualism in communicative disorders, autism spectrum disorders, and research designs and methods.
 Dr. Yan has published a book on reliability and validity of language assessment.
 She has authored and co-authored articles and book chapters in her areas of specialty.
 Dr. Yan has also presented numerous papers at national and international conferences.

 Michelle Donato received a Certificate of Specialization in Medical Office Assistant Management from Luzerne County Community College.
-She worked in the Geisinger Health System for 12 years as an Employer Service Representative for the Geisinger Health Plan.
-Michelle joined Misericordia University 17 years ago as a Human Resource Assistant.
-She left Misericordia in 1993 to raise her family and rejoined the university 8 years ago.
-Upon her return, she assisted in numerous departments on campus as support staff.
+She worked in the Geisinger Health System for 12 years and as an Employer Service Representative for the Geisinger Health Plan.
+Michelle joined Misericordia University 18 years ago as a Human Resource Assistant.
+She left Misericordia in 1993 to raise her family and rejoined the university 9 years ago.
+Upon her return, she assisted in numerous departments on campus as Support Staff.
 Michelle joined the Department of Speech-Language Pathology in 2006.
 Michelle is currently pursuing a Degree in Business Management Administration from Misericordia University.
-Michelle reports to the Chair of the Department and provides support to the speech-language pathology students, faculty, and adjuncts as the Administrative Specialist.
+Michelle plans to graduate in December, 2014, and plans to pursue her MBA following undergraduate studies.
+Michelle reports to the Chair of the SLP Department and provides support to the speech-language pathology students, faculty, and adjuncts as the Department Administrative Assistant.